Pickaway County College & Career Night

 *Please contact us if you would like your organization to be represented at College & Career Night, if have questions or would like more information on any of these college readiness programs.

-Offered in spring and fall to all Pickaway County high school students, these workshops examine timed practice tests, tips for test day, reading techniques, time and stress management as students prepare to take college entrance exams.
+Offered to all Pickaway County high school students, these workshops examine timed practice tests, tips for test day, reading techniques, time and stress management as students prepare to take college entrance exams.

 Pickaway HELPS/Ula Jean Ater Metzler Scholarship